 Gone are the days when a family’s dog was seen as a working animal – there, but not really belonging.
-Now, homes across Britain are being filled with furry friends who are pampered, well-fed and even dressed up.
+Now, homes across Britain are filled with furry friends who are pampered, well-fed, and even dressed up.

-But what’s it really like to live with a pet?
-Take a look at the following accounts from people who have – both good and bad – and see what you think…
+What’s it really like to live with a pet?
+Take a look at the following account and see what you think…

 Family member or freeloader?

 Being a dog owner is one of the best things in the world.
-Our black lab Patches is now 10 years old, but when he arrived as a six-week-old puppy it wasn’t quite so blissful.
+Our black lab, Patches, is now ten years old, but when he arrived as a six-week-old puppy, it wasn’t quite so blissful.

-At first I was nervous about having him in the house because I didn’t want to mess up my new pristine carpets or scratch my wooden floors.
-I hadn’t realised that puppies are actually very clean, and even though Patches made a mess in his bed it was just puppy wee, not the sort of thing you wouldn’t be able to cope with.
+At first, I was nervous about having him in the house because I didn’t want him to mess up my new pristine carpets or scratch my wooden floors.
+I hadn’t realized that puppies are actually very clean, and even though Patches made a mess in his bed, it was just puppy wee, not the sort of thing you wouldn’t be able to cope with.

-But that doesn’t mean there haven’t been a few problems along the way.
-One of his main issues was that he was very difficult to catch if he escaped from the garden or house, and could easily have been hit by a car or taken by someone who mistook him for a stray.
+Still, that doesn’t mean there haven’t been a few problems along the way.
+One of his main issues was that he was very difficult to catch if he escaped from the garden or house and could easily have been hit by a car or taken by someone who mistook him for a stray.

-But the worst thing was the destruction he caused when he started teething – I went out one day to find that all of my hanging baskets were on the floor with soil everywhere.
+However, the worst thing was the destruction he caused when he started teething – I went out to find that all of my hanging baskets were on the floor with soil everywhere.
 It turned out that he had chewed them to bits while I was upstairs getting ready for work.